 Current Time in Budapest, Hungary

-See Budapest’s live clock, Europe/Budapest timezone, UTC offset, and DST status, plus tools to compare time and schedule meetings worldwide.
+See Budapest’s live clock, Europe/Budapest timezone, UTC offset, and whether daylight saving time is active right now.

 DST Change Dates

-Compare Budapest time with other cities in a visual grid and hour-by-hour table, then export meetings to ICS, Google Calendar, or Gmail.
+Compare Budapest time with other cities in the visual grid and export meetings to Google Calendar, Gmail, or an ICS file.

 How to Check Current Time in Budapest, Hungary

-4. Export the result: When your range is selected, use ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link to send the meeting time to others.
-This is practical for distributed teams because an ICS file or Google Calendar invite lets everyone see the meeting in their own local time, while a share link is useful for quick approval from managers or clients.
+Export the meeting time: Once the range is selected, use ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link to send the schedule to others.
+This is especially useful for distributed teams, because an ICS file or Google Calendar invite lets everyone in Budapest, Hungary, the UK, or the US see the appointment in their own local time automatically.

 About Budapest Time Zone